thuanvu301103/SSO/README.md

 #### Implement middleware check user's login status in SP
 - Middleware in web development is code that runs between the incoming request and the route handler (or controller action) in your application
-- Purpose: whenever user enters a path that attachs to this middleware, if user has not logined the service provider, user will be redirect to login page in IdP.
+- Purpose: whenever user enters a path that attachs to this middleware, if user has not logined the service provider, user will be redirect to login page in IdP with SAML Request binded to URL.
 - If this senerio happens, we need to generate SAML Request first:
 ```javascript
 import { Injectable } from '@nestjs/common';